MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-focus-plan.md

 During the number of days shown (in the screenshot, three days) MyAnalytics has either found no time to book or it has found booked focus time that has a meeting conflict.
 Select **Review** to open your calendar in Outlook on the web to resolve the issue.

 > [!Note]
-> If you make changes to your Outlook calendar, they are reflected when you refresh or return to this page.
+> If you make changes to your Outlook calendar, they will be reflected on your dashboard within five minutes.

 <!--
 ### To add tasks to your focus time